sudo-self/Rpi-shairport-sync/TROUBLESHOOTING.md

 In this brief document will be listed some problems and some solutions, some provided by other users.

 1. Before starting, ensure that your software is up-to-date.
+This document always refers to the most recent version of Shairport Sync -- see [here](https://github.com/mikebrady/shairport-sync/releases) for information about the most recent release.
-2. Set the `interpolation` in the `general` section of the configuration file to `basic` as the `soxr` setting can cause lower-powered devices to bog down at critical times, e.g. see [this report](https://github.com/mikebrady/shairport-sync/issues/631#issuecomment-366305203).
+2. If you have set `interpolation` in the `general` section of the configuration file to to `soxr`, comment it out or set it to `auto` or `basic` as the `soxr` setting can cause lower-powered devices to bog down at critical times, e.g. see [this report](https://github.com/mikebrady/shairport-sync/issues/631#issuecomment-366305203).
+3. Ensure the volume setting of your output device is set to some reasonable value and ensure it is not muted.
+For ALSA devices, the `alsamixer` command-line tool is very good for this.
+For other sound systems, please consult the relevant documentation.

 ### WiFi adapter running in power-saving / low-power mode